besquared/poolish/docs/design.md

 ### Model

-The model of our system is a shared forest of B+Trees
+The model of our system is a forest of B+Trees built on top of a shared virtual memory system

 ### Clustering